 NYC's Facade Inspection Safety Program Webinar: Overview & Notable 2020 Amendments

-WJE experts Michelle Dallhoff and Tom Kuczynski recently presented a webinar that details the necessary planning required to fulfill the requirements of NYC's Facade Inspection Safety Program (FISP) as well as notable amendments to access requirements, penalties, and the newly added cavity wall probe stipulations.
+WJE experts Michelle Dallhoff and Tom Kuczynski presented a webinar that details the necessary planning required to fulfill the requirements of NYC's Facade Inspection Safety Program (FISP) as well as notable amendments to access requirements, penalties, and the newly added cavity wall probe stipulations.
 By the end of the presentation, you will be able to:

 - Describe the FISP inspection and filing requirements,